 PRO TIP: Use a few-weeks-old black and white newspaper to clean your windows rather than paper towels for the least amount of streaks.

-Visit NAPA Auto Parts for all your car-washing needs and receive 20% off just for being a AAA member.
-If you prefer to let the pros handle it, AAA members also receive discounts at ScrubaDub Auto Wash Centers, RoJo Car Wash, and Pristine Auto Spa.
+If you need a car wash that gets deep down into the nooks and crannies, it may be best to let the pros handle it.
+AAA members receive discounts at ScrubaDub Auto Wash Centers, RoJo Car Wash and Pristine Auto Spa.

 Tell us you car wash tips and tricks in the comments below.